xuhcc/aramask/README.md

 # Aramask 🦅🦊

-Aragon account Metamask plugin.
+Aragon account plugin for Metamask.

-With this [plugin](https://github.com/MetaMask/metamask-snaps-beta/wiki) you can use Metamask to interact with dapps on behalf of Aragon DAOs that have [Agent app](https://help.aragon.org/article/37-agent) installed.
+It allows DAO users to add a special contract account to their Metamask wallet and use it to manage [Aragon Agent](https://help.aragon.org/article/37-agent).
+It is based on a new [Metamask Plugin System](https://github.com/MetaMask/metamask-snaps-beta/wiki/Motivation).

 ## Usage